MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 ### EVT_TXQUEUE_SET_NOTIFICATION_ENABLED

 If there is no activity in [*EVT_TXQUEUE_ADVANCE*](evt-txqueue-advance.md), NetAdapterCx might stop calling your advance callback.
-When this happens it will call [**EVT_TXQUEUE_SET_NOTIFICATION_ENABLED**](evt-txqueue-set-notification-enabled.md) with TRUE to notify the client that it shoudl call [**NetTxQueueNotifyMoreCompletedPacketsAvailable**](nettxqueuenotifymorecompletedpacketsavailable.md) when it is ready to make forward progress.
+When this happens it will call [**EVT_TXQUEUE_SET_NOTIFICATION_ENABLED**](evt-txqueue-set-notification-enabled.md) with TRUE to notify the client that it should call [**NetTxQueueNotifyMoreCompletedPacketsAvailable**](nettxqueuenotifymorecompletedpacketsavailable.md) when it is ready to make forward progress.
 In the code above, it's not necessary to handle this case because we always complete the incoming packets.
 You might eventually use this callback to enable or disable your interrupt handler.

 ### EVT_TXQUEUE_CANCEL